 - Cumulative college grade point average (GPA) of 2.5.

-- Students enrolled at Cuyahoga Community College (Tri-C) who do not possess a Tri-C GPA and are seeking to enter the Practical Nursing Program with transfer credit for support course from another accredited institution1 may use that institution’s cumulative GPA if they have 9 credit hours from courses in English, Math or the Sciences that are at the 1000 level or above (no developmental courses), and a GPA of 2.5 or greater.
+- Students enrolled at Cuyahoga Community College (Tri-C) who do not possess a Tri-C GPA and are seeking to enter the Practical Nursing Certificate Program with transfer credit for support courses from another accredited institution** may use that institution’s cumulative GPA if the GPAisf 2.5 or greater. (**Schools accepted by Tri-C)

 - For the student that has a degree from another institution, the degree GPA will take precedent over the Tri-C GPA, if that GPA is higher than the Tri-C GPA.